opencog/sensory/README.md

 ```

 ### Examples
-Only Version Zero currently has examples.

-See the [examples-v0](examples-v0) directory.
+See the [examples](examples) directory.
 The simplest example is
 for pinging text between two xterms.
 Other examples include opening,
 reading & writing a single text file, navigating the file system,
 and a basic IRC echobot.
+The IRC bot can log chat to a file.

 It will probably be useful to read the
 [Architecture Overview](Architecture.md) first.

-***Important*** All of this is pre-alpha!
-These examples are too
+***Important*** All of this is alpha!
+These examples are too low-level;
-low-level; the intent is to eventually automate the process for hooking
+the intent is to eventually automate the process for hooking up sensors
-up sensors to motors.
+to motors.
 Basic design work continues.
-But for now, these
+But for now, these show some of
-show some of the low-level infrastructure; the high-level stuff is still
+the low-level infrastructure; the high-level stuff is still missing.
-missing.